loupeteam/StarterHmiProject/README.md

 HOW TO RUN THE HMI

-One time on setup: in root directory of HMI, run `npm install` This creates the node_modules folder and installs packages the HMI depends on.
+One time setup: in root directory of HMI, run `npm install` on the command line.
+This creates the node_modules folder and installs packages the HMI depends on.

-After this one time step in `/scripts`, just execute `runHMI.cmd`
+Run `runHMI.cmd` from the `/scripts` folder.